 What is the purpose of the StringBuilder class in C#?

-In C#, strings are immutable.
-That means you cannot modify a string once it's created.
-Any modification to the string returns a new string that contains the modification, leaving the original string intact.
+In C#, strings are immutable, meaning you cannot modify a string once it's created.
+Any modification returns a new string containing the changes, leaving the original intact.
+The StringBuilder class provides a mutable alternative for efficient string manipulation when you need to perform multiple modifications.

 string word = "aaabbbccc";